RomanBromidge/icscodetest/README.md

-# KaedimWebsite
+# ICS Code Test
-Repo for the Kaedim website
+Repo for my ICS code test

-Install nodemon then do 'nodemon' to refresh server after every change or use 'npm start' to start manually and refresh manually.
+To run you must have installed Node.js and npm.

+To install dependencies run 'npm i'

+Use 'npm start' to start the app at http://localhost:8080